gwhilts/Exercism-Elixir/sieve_walkthrough/script.md

 ## Problem

-- Exercism
-  - For those who aren't familiar with Exercism, it's an awesome site that let's developers practice their skill by working through coding exercises.
-They have "tracks" for dozens of different languages.
-    When you complete an exercise, the tool will give you some basic feedback on your code.
-You can also publish it for others to review, and, optionally, comment on.
-For even more feedback you can request to have a mentor work with you on your solution, or provide mentorship yourself.

-- Sieve of Eratosthenes
-  - One of the exercises in the Elixir track, is to implement a prime number generator using the "Sieve of Eratosthenes" algorithm.
-Looking through the users' submission, I saw a lot of very inventive solutions.
-Most were 20 or 30 lines of code, some more than 60.
-My solution was 5 one-line funcions.

-    Shorter isn't always better.
-Sometimes a few extra lines of code are good if they provide clarity or flexibility.
-But when we're talking about a 5x or 10x difference, with complicated logic, ... well maybe it's time for some condensing.

-    Let's walk through a short, simple solution to this exercise.
+Welcome.

+Today we're going to look at writing some clean, simple code using Elixir.

+I was inspired to make this video by an exercise on the site Exercism.
+The task is to return a set up prime numbers up to a given limit, using the Sieve of Eratosthenes algorithm.

-  - The algorithm is published on Wikipedia, with nice animated gif that illustrates our path.
+The algorithm is published on Wikipedia, with nice animated gif that illustrates our path.

 - Alorithm:
-      - Start with list of 2 to n
+  - Start with list of natural numbers beginning with 2 (the first prime)
   - Take number the first number, p (2 to start)
   - Add it to list of primes
-      - Remove all multiples of p from the first list (4, 6, 8, ...)
+  - Then remove all multiples of p from the first list (4, 6, 8, ...)
   - take next remaining number, p2 (3)
   - Add it to list of primes
   - remove all remaining multples of p2
     (9, 15, 21, ...)
   - take next remaining number, p3 (5)
   ... keep repeating until first list is empty

 Sounds like a perfect problem to solve with a little tail recursion.

+For those who aren't familiar with Exercism, it's an awesome site  that let's developers practice their skill by working through coding exercises.
+They have  "tracks" for dozens of different languages.
+When you complete an exercise, the tool will  give you some basic feedback on your code.
+You can also publish it for others to review,  and, optionally, comment on.
+For even more feedback you can request to have a mentor work  with you on your solution, or provide mentorship yourself.

+After completing this exercise I looked at the solutions that other had posted to the site.
+I saw a lot of very inventive solutions.
+Most were 20 or 30 lines of code, some more than  60.
+My solution was 5 one-line functions.
+Shorter isn't always better.
+Sometimes a  few extra lines of code are good if they provide clarity or flexibility.
+But when we're  talking about a 5x or 10x difference, with complicated logic, ... well maybe it's time  for some condensing.
+Let's walk through a short, simple solution to this exercise.

+Let's get to the code.

-First, we know we're going to need to remove all of a number from a list, so let's write a little helper function to do that.
+First, we know we're going to need to remove all the multiples of a base number from a list, so let's write a little helper function to do that.

 We'll pop in to the REPL to flesh that out.<sup>1<sup>